Diamond tester trouble shooting

 Other basic tips:

-Wait for the READY light to come on between tests, make sure your finger(s) are touching the metal plate(s) on the tester, make sure you can clearly see the tip and the centre of the stone, even if this means finding your reading glasses or a magnifier.
+Wait for the READY light to come on between tests, make sure your finger(s) are touching the metal plate(s) on the tester, make sure you are holding the tester correctly (see its instructions) and that you can clearly see the tip and the centre of the stone (find your reading glasses or a magnifier).

 The cheaper models don't work if the stone is cold.
-For instance, they cannot be used for buying at outside venues in Northern Europe in the winter (the general rule is: if it's cold enough to see your breath, then it's far too cold to use a diamond tester).
+For instance, they cannot be used for buying at outside venues in the UK.

 AN ALTERNATIVE WAY OF CHECKING YOUR TESTER